-If you want to keep up with a great video creator, you can follow them by pressing the icon that includes their profile picture and a plus sign.
+If you want to keep up with great video creators, you can follow them by pressing the icon with their profile picture and a plus sign.

-If you already know of a TikTok account or person that you want to follow, you can search for them in the search bar and then press the "Users" filter.
+If you know of a TikTok account or person you want to follow, search for them in the search bar and press the "Users" filter.